 The majority of the coursework will be completed online but students will be required to attend an orientation and three, two-week intensive summer sessions.
 Students must be committed to completing the program as part of a cohort.
 Additionally, students will be expected to complete coursework and complete additional expectations as outlined in the program requirements.

-The two-day on-campus orientation will be held on January 14-15, 2012 at the main Texas Tech campus in Lubbock.
 At the orientation, students will meet with faculty and fellow Ph.D. students.
 Students will also learn about available support services and resources and will gain greater insight into the program requirements including the research-oriented philosophy of the program.
 Additionally, students will have the opportunity to meet with their advisors to complete the paperwork for their programs of study, explore research opportunities with faculty, and develop initial plans for research projects and/or dissertations.

 Interested applicants should have: